Importing your Excel files in Confluence can bring many benefits to your team:

 - Edit to configure the advanced rendering options.

 - Shortcuts to adjust the width of your table in display mode: Centered, Wide, or Full Width.

 - Delete to remove the table from the page.

 If you click on Edit, a pop-up window will appear with multiple options to configure the sheet rendering mode.

-First, your Spreadsheet can be rendered in your Confluence page as a Table, in that case it will be rendered as a standard spreadsheet inside you Confluence page.
+First, your Spreadsheet can be rendered in your Confluence page as a Table, in that case, it will be rendered as a standard spreadsheet inside your Confluence page.

 The alternative is to render it as an Icon, in which case only a Spreadsheet App icon is displayed with the document name.
 This can be useful in case you have very long or large tables that you don’t want to fill your page space with.
 It will only display a placeholder icon and clicking on it will open the document in full-screen.